20: 26: 23

-Stones that withstand the constant grinding actions in the krayt draon's gizzard become one of the rarest objects in the galaxy, a krayt dragon pearl.
-These stones, ranging in size from a few millimetres to up to five centimetres, are invariably polished to a lustrous state, and depending on the type of stone that was ingested, are often hued in shades of white, black, blue or green.
+Stones that withstand the constant grinding actions in the Krayt Draon's gizzard become one of the rarest objects in the galaxy, a Krayt Dragon pearl.
+These stones, ranging in size from a few millimetres to up to five centimetres, are invariably polished to a lustrous state, and depending on the type of stone that was ingested, are often found in hued in shades of white, black, blue or green.
 Rumours of larger sizes and other colours exist, but positive evidence of either has yet to be produced.

 Due to the fact that the pearls can only be extracted from a dead Krayt Dragon, these gems are considered by many peoples to be a mark of bravery and courage since fighting a Krayt Dragon to the death and removing the pearls from its gizzard is a daunting task for anyone.
 Some sources claim that the Sand People favour those that hold pearl trophies, but this has not been sufficiently proven.